 2. Andy adds: “Head closer to the coast, where there is less chance of cloud, such as the nearby Moray Firth.”
 Other local enthusiasts agree and have reported “wonderful” sightings on the Dava road above Forres, where you have an expansive view back over the Moray Coast.
 Look out for silhouetted clouds, which can be a sign that the northern lights are soon going to break through.

 3. Get away from man-made light, especially cities and towns, from which it is highly unlikely you’ll sneak a peek.
 Even the glare from headlights, if you’re watching from your car, can get in the way of seeing the Northern Lights.
-One of the best places to go in the Cairngorms is the Glenlivet Estate, which has just been awarded Dark Sky status, and is gearing up to work towards “park” status with extra focus on providing optimum conditions.
+One of the best places to go in the Cairngorms is the Glenlivet Estate, hence its Dark Sky Park status, which is due to its low levels of light pollution.
 Its status certifies that it is free from light pollution and obscuring artificial light.
 Here, one of the best spotting posts is Scalan, in the Braes of Glenlivet.

 4. Learn more about the lights; the better educated you are, the more likely you are to spot the lights of the Aurora Borealis (and know when you’re spotting them, which can be a problem for novices!).
 Glenlivet Estate runs “Dark Sky” events which are popular with both visitors and locals interested in astronomy.
-The next event takes place at the end of April, to tie in with International Dark Skies Week, from 22-28 April 2017.
-As well as these workshops, there will be other events laid on such as stargazing and telescope sessions with experts, for example with local astronomer and wildlife expert David Newland.
+As well as these workshops, there are often other events laid on such as stargazing and telescope sessions with experts, for example with local astronomer and wildlife expert David Newland.
 Despite his years of experience chasing the Aurora, David remembers vividly the first time he witnessed the phenomenon:

 “I stood there with my mouth open looking at the sky as it went red and green over my head.
 Breath-taking.”